Doriandarko/omni-engineer/README.md

 An intelligent assistant designed to enhance your development workflow with advanced AI capabilities.

+## ✨ NEW
+O1 support.
+Simply use
+openai/o1-preview or openai/o1-mini

 ## 🔍 Overview

 Omni Engineer is a console-based tool that integrates AI capabilities into your development process.
 It offers smart responses to coding queries, file management, web searching, and image processing functionalities, now with enhanced features for a more robust development experience.